wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/introduction-to-security-solutions-microsoft-365/includes/9-summary.md

  -  detect when a user or computer has been compromised.
  -  monitor organizations for suspicious activities.

-The feature areas that were discussed in this training included:<br>
+The feature areas that were discussed in this training included:

  -  Exchange Online Protection
  -  Microsoft Defender for Office 365